ocaml-explore/explore/content/workflows/publishing-a-new-package-on-opam/index.md

 ### Opam Continuous Integration

 Whenever you make a pull-request to add your latest package information to the central opam repository a series of continuous integration tools are run to check your code build, installs and how it impacts reverse dependencies (those tools that depend on your package).
-[TravisCI](https://travis-ci.com/) is used to check if your new release will install on a variety of platforms including MacOS and FreeBSD.
+[TravisCI](https://travis-ci.com/) is used to check if your new release will install on a variety of platforms including MacOS, FreeBSD and arm64.
 [Camelus](https://github.com/ocaml-opam/Camelus) reports on a variety of problems to help ease the burden on maintainers like linting the file and checking what new packages have become available (or not) as a result of the PR.

 Finally, a tool called [DataKit-CI](https://github.com/moby/datakit/tree/master/ci) does the heavy lifting and checks more platforms and the reverse dependencies.
 For those interested, there is a new CI tool based on [ocurrent](https://github.com/ocurrent/ocurrent) pipelines [coming soon](https://www.youtube.com/watch?v=HjcCUZ9i-ug).